paulio11/P4-Squigl-Twitter-Clone/TESTING.md

 |Home|✓|No errors or warnings to show|

 ### Python ([CI Python Linter](https://pep8ci.herokuapp.com/))
-All python files with code written by myself were ran through the CI Python Linter.
+All python files with code written by myself were run through the CI Python Linter.
 These are the results.

 |File|Result|Notes|
 |--|--|--|